Mwadz/Hass-Consulting-Company/README.md

-# Hass-Consulting-Company-w7
+# Hass-Consulting-Company
-Submitted as a part of a School Data Science curriculum Deliverable
+Creating a model that allows Hass Consulting Company to accurately predict the sale of prices upon being provided with the predictor variables